The Ultimate Guide to Conservatory Blinds: Maximising Comfort and Style

 Start with the glazing: roof, sides, or both?

-A quick way to choose the right solution is to think in layers:
+A quick way to decide where to start is to think in layers:

 Which blind styles work best in a glass extension/conservatory?